-Selection will be based on the student’s outstanding abilities and demonstrated qualities of leadership in an elected or appointed high school student office for the entire school year.
+Selection will be based on the student’s outstanding abilities and demonstrated qualities of leadership in an elected or appointed high school student office for the entire 2023-2024 school year.
 The primary purposes of the qualifying leadership position must be representation of a constituency and service to others.
-A student who graduates high school at the close of the fall semester / quarter is not eligible to apply for the program, and students other than DoDEA delegates must be residing in one state of primary residence in the U.S. during the entire academic year to participate.
+A student who graduates high school at the close of the Fall 2023 semester / quarter is not eligible to apply for the program, and students other than DoDEA delegates must be residing in one state of primary residence in the U.S. during the entire 2023-2024 academic year to participate.

 Any high school junior or senior student is eligible for the program provided he or she has not previously been a delegate to Washington Week and has not received a USSYP scholarship.

 RESIDENCY – Each student must be a legal permanent resident or citizen of the United States at the time of application.
 Students who are not United States Citizens must be in possession of their I-551 / “green card” at the time of application to be eligible to apply.
 Students must be enrolled for the entire academic year in a public or independent high school located in the state (and for these purposes the District of Columbia) in which at least one of their parents or guardians currently resides.
 Home-educated students must be approved by their state department of education to apply.